KatAshLey/learn_terraform/terraform_basics.md

 - `terraform state list`
 Shows a list of resources created that have a state

+- `terraform show`
+Inspect the current state from the terraform.tfstate file

 - `terraform state show <resource name from list>` Shows details of resource named

 - `terraform destroy`
-Deletes all resources using command line.
+Deletes all resources managed with the current project using command line.
 Shows changes that will happen.
 Enter yes to confirm delete.
 To remove one resource, you can comment out the code as it is declarative model, then terraform apply it will update with deleting the single resource

 - `terraform destroy -target <resource_type.resource_name>`